Erlitou: Artifacts

-Although it may not have been the earliest site in China to cast bronze and copper—sites of the Qijia and Huoshaogou cultures did so roughly contemporaneously—Erlitou was the first confirmed to produce bronze ritual vessels.
-This practice may have originated in late Longshan sites; a slightly rounded copper fragment from the Wangchenggang site in Dengfeng (Note: Sometimes identified with Yangcheng, the first Xia capital.) may have been part of a ritual vessel.
+While it may not have been the earliest site in China to cast bronze and copper—sites of the Qijia and Huoshaogou cultures did so roughly contemporaneously—Erlitou was the first confirmed to produce bronze ritual vessels.
+This practice may have originated in Longshan sites; a slightly rounded copper fragment from the Wangchenggang site in Dengfeng (Note: Sometimes identified with Yangcheng, the first Xia capital.) may have been part of a ritual vessel.
 Bronze ritual vessels were produced at Erlitou by Phase III.
 Seventeen have been found at the site.
-The most common of these are small drinking cups, jia and jue, although a he (a tripod and a ding have also been recovered from the site.
+The most common of these are drinking cups, jia and jue, while a he and a ding (tripodal vessels) have also been recovered from the site.
 Associated with powerful elites and religious power, they are found in elite burials and residential areas.
-The Erlitou site appears to have monopolized both the production and distribution of the Erlitou culture's ritual vessels.
+The Erlitou site appears to have monopolized the production and distribution of the Erlitou culture's ritual vessels.
 Animal bones, especially those of pigs and cattle, have been recovered from the site.
-About one-fifth of these are burnt, evidencing that meat was frequently roasted, possibly in ding.
+About one-fifth of these are burnt, evidencing that meat was roasted, possibly in ding.